Canteens and bistros in Budapest: food guide with local tips

 Harapó Mókus: 69 Zápor utca Budapest, open every day 12-10pm.

-+1: Menza Restaurant and Cafe
++1: Bistro in Budapest: Menza Restaurant and Café

-OK, so this is the high end of our eateries list, and an odd one out as it’s not even a real canteen but I really want to tell you about this so here we go.
+OK, so this is the high end of our eateries list, and an odd one out as it’s not even a real bistro but I really want to tell you about this so here we go.
 The name Menza means cafeteria/canteen, and their incredibly cool interior plays on the traditional 60’s Budapest canteen style.
-It’s a great restaurant on Liszt Ferenc tér (also by the Liszt Academy, like Frici Papa) – it’s more expensive obviously than actual cafeterias but well worth the price.
+It’s a great bistro on Liszt Ferenc tér (also by the Liszt Academy, like Frici Papa) – it’s more expensive obviously than actual cafeterias but well worth the price.
 In the rush hour it’s best to reserve a table, otherwise just walk in.
 And if you really-really want to go for the cafeteria experience here as well, they have an affordable lunch menu deal every day.
 The terrace is also a cool spot for coffee or hot chocolate – you’ll love the little square which it overlooks.

 Menza Restaurant and Café: 2 Liszt Ferenc tér (close to Oktogon and Király utca)

 Credits: Facebook @menzarestaurant